Western African Ebola epidemic: Guinea

-On 5 April 2016, it was reported via the media, that there had been 9 new cases of Ebola since the virus resurfaced, out of which 8 were fatal; on 1 June, after the stipulated waiting period, the WHO again declared Guinea Ebola-free, after which the country entered a 90-day period of heightened surveillance that was concluded on 30 August 2016.
+On 5 April 2016, it was reported via the media, that there had been nine new cases of Ebola since the virus resurfaced, out of which eight were fatal; on 1 June, after the stipulated waiting period, the WHO again declared Guinea Ebola-free.

 In September 2016, findings were published suggesting that the resurgence in Guinea was caused by an Ebola survivor who, after eight months of abstinence, had sexual relations with several partners, including the first victim in the new outbreak.
-The disease was also spread to Liberia by a woman who went there after her husband had died of Ebola.
+The disease was also spread to Liberia.